Gardening for busy people – how to create a sensational garden in your spare time

 One of last year’s most popular posts on the Middlesized Garden was How to Have A Glorious Country Garden on A Tight Budget‘, featuring journalist Kylie O’Brien’s stunning half-acre garden in Kent.

-Kylie commutes five days a week to work in London.
+Kylie is definitely ‘one of the busy people’.
+She commutes five days a week to work in London.
 Her children have only just flown the nest.
 And she doesn’t have any help (either paid or unpaid) in the garden.
 But it’s so gorgeous that she’s opening for the NGS this summer.

 So, taking that she spends most of her daylight hours away from her garden, how does she do it?
 I asked Kylie to guest post this week – here’s what she has to say:

-Most gardening experts are probably not commuters.
+Most gardening experts are busy people, but it’s their job to spend time gardening.
+They’re not commuters.
 In winter, when days are short and gardening time is limited, you do not have the luxury of staying off the grass when it is frosty.

 Horti-pundits tell you that footfall fractures the grass, leaves ugly footprints and disfigures the sward.
 That may be so, but it has never done mine much harm, and besides, knowing the rules and abiding by them are totally different things.